Please enable JavaScript to view this site.

 Interpreting the results

-If the P value from the test for equal variances is small, you must decide whether you will conclude that the standard deviations of the populations are different.
-Obviously the tests of equal variances are based only on the values in this one experiment.
+If the P value from the test for equal variances is small, you must choose whether you will conclude that the standard deviations (for normal distributions) or geometric standard deviations (for lognormal distributions) of the populations are different.
+Obviously these tests are based only on the values in this one experiment.
 Think about data from other similar experiments before making a conclusion.

-If you conclude that the populations have different variances, you have four choices:
+If you conclude that the variances are truly different, you have four choices:

 Conclude that the populations are different.
-In many experimental contexts, the finding of different standard deviations is as important as the finding of different means.
-If the standard deviations are truly different, then the populations are different regardless of what ANOVA concludes about differences among the means.
+In many experimental contexts, determining that the distribution have different shapes (determined by the standard deviation for normal distributions and the geometric standard deviation for lognormal distributions) is as important as the finding that they have different locations (means for normal distributions or geometric means for lognormal distributions).
+If the shapes of the distributions are truly different, then the populations are different regardless of what ANOVA concludes about differences among the locations.
 This may be the most important conclusion from the experiment.

-Use the Welch or Brown-Forsythe versions of one-way ANOVA that do not assume that all standard deviations are equal.
+Use the Welch or Brown-Forsythe versions of one-way ANOVA that do not assume equal variances.

 Switch to the nonparametric Kruskal-Wallis test.
 The problem with this is that if your groups have very different standard deviations, it is difficult to interpret the results of the Kruskal-Wallis test.
 If the standard deviations are very different, then the shapes of the distributions are very different, and the Kruskal-Wallis results cannot be interpreted as comparing medians.